kitproj/kit/README.md

 ## What

-Shift-lest testing from test enviroments into graph of processes that repesent the local build and run of your application.
+Shift-lest testing from test environments into graph of processes that represent the local build and run of your application.
 Automatically re-build and re-start the application when source code changes.
 Cleanly start and stop.

 ```mermaid
 flowchart LR